 Christmas is a magical time for a child.
 Does anyone else remember the long-anticipated arrival of the Sears catalogue?
-My brothers and I would pour over the pages circling desired toys for my parents’ later perusal.
+My brothers and I would pore over the pages circling desired toys for my parents’ later perusal.
 Unable to sleep on Christmas morning, we would lie in bed tortured by the slow movement of time until the anointed hour arrived and we were free to empty stockings and open presents.
 My parents seldom bought any of the circled items, explaining they looked cheap and wouldn’t last.
 I am sure there was a lesson in there somewhere.
 Regardless, I was blessed to grow up in a home that could afford all the trappings of the holidays.

 Over the years Christmas has become less about receiving and more about giving.
 The focus shifted to shopping for my spouse and children.
 This can be stressful, but the joy and happiness reflected through a gift well chosen warms the heart.
 I would rather watch a loved one’s reaction to opening a gift than open one myself.
 Being with family, sharing food and drink during this time, is about as perfect as it gets.

 As another Yuletide approaches, I find myself in an interesting position.
 My children are grown and my parents have passed on.
 Grandchildren are awesome and I love spoiling them on Christmas; however, I find myself restless and longing for the good old days.
 Therefore, I have decided that this Christmas should once again be all about me and my wants (don’t judge me).
 So, what does an editor desire for the year ahead?
 To paraphrase Mariah Carey, “All I want for Christmas is you!”